StudyClubForSplunk/conf23/Part1_Installing_Splunk.md

 sudo /opt/splunk/bin/splunk start --accept-license --answer-yes
 ```
 ### Check Splunk WebUI is accessible
+Port 8000 does not appear to be configured is AWS as necessary

 ### Stop Splunk as it is running
 ```